roslov/queue-bundle/README.md

 ```

 The events are stored in DB and are sent on kernel terminate or after message consuming.
 So you have to create a DB
 table for events.
-Currently, only Doctrine with MySQL are supported:
+Currently, only Doctrine with MySQL is supported:

 ```sql
 CREATE TABLE event (